 When you buy a copy of “Disaster!”, I invite you upon checkout to select a price that reflects the demographic niche with which you best identify, or any other criteria you choose.
 The pricing structure is drawn from averages, and of course does not include many underpaid demographic groups, or take either history or exceptions into account.
 Your own experience almost certainly does not conform with the assumptions of one chart of averages.

-Pre-order a copy of Disaster here (comes out February 24th).
+Order a copy of Disaster here.